 Brookhaven is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,078 people and three constituent neighborhoods, Brookhaven is the 160th largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Brookhaven is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brookhaven is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Brookhaven who work in office and administrative support (17.92%), management occupations (8.79%), and business and financial occupations (7.83%).
+Overall, Brookhaven is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Brookhaven who work in office and administrative support (16.92%), management occupations (10.08%), and business and financial occupations (8.12%).

 Also of interest is that Brookhaven has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Brookhaven in 2010 was $33,616, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $134,464 for a family of four.
-However, Brookhaven contains both very wealthy and poor people as well.
+The per capita income in Brookhaven in 2010 was $33,874, which is wealthy relative to Pennsylvania and the nation.
+This equates to an annual income of $135,496 for a family of four.

 The people who call Brookhaven home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookhaven residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brookhaven include Italian, German, English, and Polish.
+Important ancestries of people in Brookhaven include Italian, German, Polish, and English.

 The most common language spoken in Brookhaven is English.
 Other important languages spoken here include Italian and Spanish.